Bhuvanesh-M/Synonym-Finder---Browser-Extension/README.md

-# Synonym-Finder---Browser-Extension
+# Quick Synonym Finder
-Find the one line definition of any word with this extension
+Find the one line definition of any word in a click...